 Roy Dahl on Management, Trends and Marketing

-About Management, Trends, Marketing and Life In General.
+About Management, Trends, Marketing, Word of Mouth and Life In General.
 My thoughts will primaraly be based on the theories of Tom Peters, Faith Popcorn and Seth Godin - and of course, my own experiences.

 Location: Norway